guillermohernandez/100-days-of-code/log.md

 ### Day 4: Jan 12 2017
 ##### THREE IN A ROW!

-**Today's Progress**: Worked through some JavaScript algorithms and put the solutions on github
+**Today's Progress**: Worked through 3 JavaScript algorithms and put the solutions on github

 **Thoughts:**